 |"time is running out"||The metaphor originally referred to the sand in an hourglass running from the top bulb to the bottom.|

 |"can't hold a candle"||The original context of this metaphor involved apprentices tasked to hold candles while their masters worked.
 Apprentices who are not deemed worthy to hold candles for their masters are clearly not in the same league.|

 As of the school year 2019-2020, the ACT costs $5.50 more than the SAT for the full test without the essay portion.
 The difference is the same inclusive of the essay.
 Here are the details:

 |Type of institution||Tuition + Fees||Room + Board||Average Total cost|

 |Public 4-year in-state institution||$10,440||$11,510||$21,950|

 The differences between the ACT and the SAT in mind beg the question—is it recommended to take both tests?
 The answer is yes and no. Yes, because taking both tests allows the student to show more competency information to the admission office, especially for higher scores.
 Taking both tests also gives the student more options to choose from the top 100 student scholarships or grants that require one type of test over the other.

 On the other hand, and critically, both tests will cut into one’s study time, spreading it thinner as opposed to focusing on one test alone.
 Some may say it is like sitting in between two chairs resulting in a less stable situation.
 But the decision is best left to the student who should weigh the pros and cons of both strategies.
-An alternative may be to take both the preparatory tests—PSAT and PreACT—and decide which test plays to one’s strengths.
+An alternative to picking between SAT vs ACT may be to take both the preparatory tests—PSAT and PreACT—and decide which test plays to one’s strengths.